-The first part of F/ASIP is SP.800 (3 credits) and runs during the month of January and through the early part of the spring semester.
-SP.800 consists of online webinars, a full day symposium at the end of January, spring semester classes, peer mentor meetings and assignments.
+The first part of F/ASIP is SP.800 (3 credits), which runs during the month of January and through the early part of the spring semester.
+SP.800 consists of online webinars, a full day symposium at the end of IAP, spring semester classes, peer mentor meetings and assignments.

-The second part of F/ASIP, SP.801 (3 credits), prepares students for the Fall Career Fair and launching into their sophomore year internship search.
+The second part of F/ASIP, SP.801, prepares students for the Fall Career Fair and launching into their sophomore year internship search.
 SP.801 consists of an online webinar, virtual hangouts, homework assignments and a presentation on your summer experience.

-Register for the first part of F/ASIP (SP.800) in December by the deadlines posted on the MIT Calendar.
+Pre-Register for the first part of F/ASIP (SP.800) in December.
+In order to maintain the quality of the program, we cap participation at 100 students.
+Students who pre-register for the class must be able to fully attend the F/ASIP Symposium.
+Pre-registration opens December 1, 2017 and will close December 28, 2017.
 It is added to your Spring class load and counts as three units toward your 57 unit limit.
 Listener status is available if needed.

-In addition, you’ll need to complete the following prerequisites:
+In addition, we recommend you complete the following prerequisites:

-- Draft a cover letter and resume and have each reviewed by us during drop-in hours, preferably prior to registration.
+- Draft a cover letter and resume and have each reviewed by us during drop-in hours.
 Try tailoring these documents to an actual internship, UROP, MISTI, or other opportunity you are considering applying for this summer.

-- Upload your revised resume to your CareerBridge account, preferably before registration.
+- Upload your revised resume to your CareerBridge account.